isc-jgupta/testingiko/README.md

 1. Setting up EKS Cluster (Can be modified to work on other cloud services)
 2. Installing IKO
 3. Modifying IRISCluster and IRISService

+## Prerequisites

+1. The following libraries in your terminal: eksctl kubectl
+       AWS CLI
+       helm
+2. ICR (InterSystems Container Registry) access
+3. An IRIS key

 ## Setting up EKS Cluster